Brent eases towards $107, China slowdown stokes demand worries

 Prices are also drawing support from lingering worries of a worsening geopolitical crisis in the Middle East.

+The U.N. nuclear chief said on Friday there was "still a long way to go" to resolve a decade-old dispute over Iran's nuclear programme, a note of caution days after Tehran curbed its atomic activity under an interim deal with world powers.

-In addition to monitoring progress of talks between world powers and Iran to end a decade long nuclear dispute, investors are also worried of a headlong collision across Middle East fault lines as Turkey, Iraq and ethnic Kurds, who run their own region in-between, wrangle over oil exports.
+Beyond Iran, a headlong collision across Middle East fault lines is drawing close as Turkey, Iraq and ethnic Kurds, who run their own region in-between, wrangle over oil exports.

-"(The Middle East) is on a slow boil and every once in a while it will come to the forefront," Nunan said.
+Time is running out as more oil flows through a new pipeline from Iraqi Kurdistan for export from Turkey, in defiance of Baghdad, which has threatened to punish both Ankara and Arbil for "smuggling" oil out of Iraq.
+(Editing by Muralikumar Anantharaman)

+* Iran moves into 2nd place on supplier list from 5th a year ago (Reworks headline, adds bullets, analyst quote)